mbta/dotcom/README.md

     ```
     npm run build
     ```
+    * If this fails try adding the following line to `defp deps` section in `mix.exs`:
+    ```
+    {:fs, git: "https://github.com/synrc/fs.git", override: true}
+    ```

-  This does several things: builds the Phoenix application assets, builds all the front-end assets, and then compiles the entire Elixir application.
+  `npm run build` does several things: builds the Phoenix application assets, builds all the front-end assets, and then compiles the entire Elixir application.

 1. Set up required environment variables:
     ```